Circle bags are everywhere this summer, so why not make your own with this crochet bag pattern.

 How To Make The Tassel

-If you want to add a tassel to your bag, take a look at this post – How to make a tassel.
+If you want to add a tassel to your crochet raffia bag, take a look at this post – How To Make Tassels {Photo + Video Tutorial}.

-For this tassel, I created it in the same colour raffia as used for the bag, wrapped with gold thread, then added beads and a woven square.
+For this tassel, I created it in the same color raffia as used for the bag, wrapped it with gold thread, then added beads and a woven square.

-I bought a few bits and pieces from my local craft store, as they have so many pretty beads for jewellery making.
+I bought a few bits and pieces from my local craft store, as they have so many pretty beads for jewelry making.

 Alternatively, you could add pom poms if you don’t want to use beads.